Flight recorder: Cockpit voice recorder

 A cockpit voice recorder (CVR) is a flight recorder used to record the audio environment in the flight deck of an aircraft for the purpose of investigation of accidents and incidents.
 This is typically achieved by recording the signals of the microphones and earphones of the pilots' headsets and of an area microphone in the roof of the cockpit.
 The current applicable FAA TSO is C123b titled Cockpit Voice Recorder Equipment.

 Where an aircraft is required to carry a CVR and uses digital communications the CVR is required to record such communications with air traffic control unless this is recorded elsewhere.
 As of 2008 it is an FAA requirement that the recording duration is a minimum of two hours.
+The European Aviation Safety Agency increased the recording duration to 25 hours in 2021.
+In 2023, the FAA proposed extending requirements to 25 hours to help in investigations like runway incursions.
+In a January 2024 press conference on Alaska Airlines Flight 1282, National Transportation Safety Board (NTSB) chair Jennifer Homendy again called for extending retention to 25 hours, rather than the currently-mandated 2 hours, on all existing devices, rather than only newly manufactured ones.

 A standard CVR is capable of recording four channels of audio data for a period of two hours.
 The original requirement was for a CVR to record for 30 minutes, but this has been found to be insufficient in many cases because significant parts of the audio data needed for a subsequent investigation occurred more than 30 minutes before the end of the recording.

 The earliest CVRs used analog wire recording, later replaced by analog magnetic tape.
 Some of the tape units used two reels, with the tape automatically reversing at each end.
 The original was the ARL Flight Memory Unit produced in 1957 by Australian David Warren and instrument maker Tych Mirfield.

 Other units used a single reel, with the tape spliced into a continuous loop, much as in an 8-track cartridge.
 The tape would circulate and old audio information would be overwritten every 30 minutes.
 Recovery of sound from magnetic tape often proves difficult if the recorder is recovered from water and its housing has been breached.
-Thus, the latest designs employ solid-state memory and use digital recording techniques, making them much more resistant to shock, vibration and moisture.
+Thus, the latest designs employ solid-state memory and use fault tolerant digital recording techniques, making them much more resistant to shock, vibration and moisture.
 With the reduced power requirements of solid-state recorders, it is now practical to incorporate a battery in the units, so that recording can continue until flight termination, even if the aircraft electrical system fails.

 Like the FDR, the CVR is typically mounted in the rear of the airplane fuselage to maximize the likelihood of its survival in a crash.